eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

   the `java` command.
 - [`ceylon jigsaw`][] deploys a module and all its dependencies to a [Jigsaw][]-style `mlib/` directory.
+- [`ceylon assemble-dart`][] packages a Ceylon module compiled using `ceylon compile-dart` as a standalone executable for the Dart VM.

 Note that when repackaged by one of these tools, the runtime execution, classloading, and classloader isolation model is that